 The Pathways for Inclusive Excellence (P.I.E.) administers the Mellon Mays Undergraduate Fellowship (MMUF) at Williams College.
-Students should feel free to approach either the director or the assistant of P.I.E. at any time.
+Students should feel free to approach either the director or the program coordinator of P.I.E. at any time.
 We ask that throughout your time as a fellow you keep in touch with our office and that you participate fully in the meetings, workshops, conferences, and other events we sponsor.

 The Andrew W. Mellon Foundation, located in New York City, was established as a nonprofit philanthropic organization in June of 1969 with a mission to “aid and promote such religious, charitable, scientific, literary, and educational purposes as may be in the furtherance of the public welfare or tend to promote the well-doing or well-being of mankind.”
 In 1988, under this broad charter, the Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education through the Mellon Minority Undergraduate Fellowship (MMUF) program.
 In 2003, the foundation reaffirmed its commitment and broadened the mission of MMUF, and the name of the program was changed to the Mellon Mays Undergraduate Fellowship, to symbolically connect the mission to the stellar educational achievements of Dr. Benjamin E. Mays.